Cheapest car insurance companies in 2021

 |Insurance company||Average annual premium for minimum coverage||Average monthly premium (rounded to the nearest dollar)|

 Due to less advertising and lower overhead costs, many smaller companies may offer more competitive premiums than their larger counterparts.
 Although these carriers might not sound as familiar as the larger companies, getting quotes from these lesser-known insurance providers might help you find a lower premium if they offer car insurance in your area.

 Although maintaining a clean driving record is one of the best ways to keep your car insurance premiums low, accidents happen.
 Most car insurance companies will surcharge your policy for at-fault accidents, tickets and DUI convictions.
 Multiple incidents on your driving record might mean that you will have to search for high-risk or non-standard coverage.

 Because of the increase in perceived risk, auto insurers will typically charge more for high-risk drivers.
 However, getting quotes from several providers can still help you find the cheapest auto insurance company for your situation.
-We have included each company’s average monthly rates for full coverage car insurance for a driver with a clean record and after one speeding ticket, at-fault accident or a DUI conviction.
+Drivers with incidents on their record may want to consider full coverage because of the increased risk of vehicle damage.
+Because of this, we have included each company’s average monthly rates for full coverage car insurance, rather than minimum coverage, for a driver with a clean record and after one speeding ticket, at-fault accident or a DUI conviction.

 |Insurance company||Clean driving record||One speeding ticket||One at-fault accident||One DUI|